-Complainant appointed by former sheriff, then married Robert Piccinni who was also employed by Sheriff's Department.
-Received letter from sheriff-elect indicating she would not be retained when he took office.
+The Complainant was appointed by former sheriff, then married Robert Piccinni who was also employed by Sheriff's Department.
+Complainant then received a letter from the sheriffelect indicating she would not be retained when he took office.
 Complainant contended she was discharged because of her sex, because of personal reasons and because of personal affiliation.

-Board concluded it is a well-established principle of law that a deputy sheriff's term of office is limited to that of the sheriff who appointed him or her.
+The Board concluded it is a well-established principle of law that a deputy sheriff's term of office is limited to that of the sheriff who appointed him or her.
 Also, complainant could not have been illegally terminated by the sheriff-elect because she never worked for him.